-Istanbul Itinerary: 12 Things You Must Do
+2-Day Istanbul Itinerary: 12 Incredible Things to Do

 Istanbul.
 The once-upon-a-time capital city of the Byzantine and Ottoman empires — formerly named Byzantium and then Constantinople — is a large and enchanting city.
 It sits at the center of two continents, Europe and Asia, blending religious and geographical cultures along with Byzantine and Islamic architecture.
 The skyline is packed with elegant towering minarets surrounding mosques, churches, palaces, skyscrapers, rooftop terraces and waterways.
 As you stroll through the historic streets, the call to prayer by the local mosques is broadcasted throughout the city by powerful loudspeakers 5 times per day.
 The historic areas of Istanbul have been grouped together as a UNESCO World Heritage Site.